jwagener-soundcloud/recorder.js/README.md

 Will stop the current recording or playing.

 ### Recorder.upload() ###

 Will initiate a multipart POST (or PUT) to upload the recorded audio.
 Usage:
       Record.upload({
-        method: "POST"                      // (optional, defaults to POST) HTTP Method can be either POST or PUT
+        method: "POST"                             // (not implemented) (optional, defaults to POST) HTTP Method can be either POST or PUT
-        url: "http://soundcloud.com/xxx",   // URL to upload to
+        url: "http://api.soundcloud.com/tracks",   // URL to upload to (needs to have a suitable crossdomain.xml for Adobe Flash)
-        data_param: "track[asset_data]",    // Name for the audio data parameter
+        audioParam: "track[asset_data]",           // Name for the audio data parameter
-        params: {                           // Additional parameters (needs to be a flat object) "track[title]": "some track title",
+        params: {                                  // Additional parameters (needs to be a flat object) "track[title]": "some track",
+          "oauth_token":  "VALID_TOKEN"
         },
         success: function(){                // will be called after successful upload

         },
-        error: function(){                  // will be called if an error occurrs
+        error: function(){                  // (not implemented) will be called if an error occurrs

         },
         progress: NULL                      // (not yet implemented)